Gerbagel/DualWieldDBZS/README.md

 Then run the `build.bat` file in the root directory.
 It will create a `release` folder where all necessary binaries are included.

-Installer to be implemented at a later time.
+Running the `BuildInstaller.nsi` script will create an installer file named `DualWieldDBZS_WinInstaller.exe`.

 This assumes the recommended build environment is being used.
-If anything else is used, the build script will need to be adapted.
+If anything else is used, the build and installer scripts will need to be adapted.